Kaboom (film): Reception

 The film received mixed reviews from critics.
-On Metacritic, the film has a 64/100 rating from 24 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a 64/100 rating from 24 reviews, indicating "generally favorable" reviews.

-Bruce DeMara from the Toronto Star praised the film's cast and called it "Araki's most ambitious [movie] to date, with a quick pace, music that's hip and cool and a mood that alternates between playful and eccentric."
-Sam Adams from the Los Angeles Times was much more critical about it, and said it was "less a movie than a masturbatory doodle, a sloppy, shoddy regurgitation of Araki's pet trope that tries to pass off its slipshod structure as a free-wheeling lark."
+Bruce DeMara of the Toronto Star praised the film's cast and called it "Araki's most ambitious [film] to date, with a quick pace, music that's hip and cool and a mood that alternates between playful and eccentric."
+Sam Adams of Philadelphia City Paper was much more critical about it, and said it was "less a movie than a masturbatory doodle, a sloppy, shoddy regurgitation of Araki's pet trope that tries to pass off its slipshod structure as a free-wheeling lark."